SALE - SAVE 10% OFF GaelGram Annual Subscriptions - USE CODE SA10 AT CHECKOUT

 My great grandfather General Seán Mac Mahon was close to Michael Collins, and I’ve taken inspiration from the original Michael Collins diaries to develop what I call the REBELjournal personal organisation method.

-My REBELjournal method is an alternative to more complex approaches like the Bullet Journal that and is inspired by this famous Irish rebel leader Michael Collins.
+My REBELjournal method is an alternative to more complex approaches like the Bullet Journal and is inspired by this famous Irish rebel leader Michael Collins.
 It’s a simple and effective personal organisation method that also rebels against the over complication of our lives in order to boost productivity around the most important things.

 So let's dive in...